shahroudy/advent_of_code/python/aoc2023/README.md

 I had obvious wrong assumptions about the starting point.\
 So I implemented a BFS search to find the farthest point from the starting point.\
 It eventually turned out to be a single and simple loop which was very easy to find.\
-For part two, my trick was to up-sample the map by a factor of 2 and then apply a region growing to detect all the outer points.\
+For part two, my trick was to up-sample the map by a factor of 2 and then flood-fill to detect all the outer points.\
 Then finding the inner ones is obvious.
 ### Bugs and issues:
 Missing the point about the start point `S` is actually a simple connection that you should guess based on its neighbors.\
-  My first implementation was assuming all the neigbors of `S` are connected to it!\
+My first implementation was assuming all the neighbors of `S` are connected to it!\
 It took me about an hour to figure this out! :sweat_smile:
+### Optimizations:
+Using flood-fill did the job today, but is not the most efficient way to solve this puzzle.\
+The exact same problem came back in Day 18: [Lavaduct Lagoon](https://adventofcode.com/2023/day/18) :sweat_smile: and it took me hours to find a better solution.\
+[TODO] So, I need to revisit this puzzle and fix it here.\
+The more efficient solution is to process each row and count the inner tiles.\
+Along the row, you need to check if you're in or out of the contour and count the inner tiles accordingly.

 ## Day 11: [Cosmic Expansion](https://adventofcode.com/2023/day/11)
 This ones was easy; the efficient implementation was actually easier than the brute force one!\